-I have used fantasy proneness because apparitional experients are clearly more fantasy prone than their non-experient counterparts.
-This need not mean that all apparitions are pure fantasies, since some could still be potentially veridical.
+I have used fantasy proneness because apparitional experients are clearly more fantasy prone than their nonexperient counterparts.
+This need not mean that all apparitions are pure fantasies, as some could still be veridical.
 It is possible that the absorbed fantasy state is a psi-conducive state.
-In other words, extrasensory information is incorporated into the ongoing fantasy, and, because of low reality monitoring, witnessed as an hallucinatory image.
+In other words, extrasensory information is incorporated into the ongoing fantasy and, because of low reality monitoring, witnessed as a hallucinatory image.
 Hence, in the context of this study, the distinction between purely subjective experiences and those considered paranormal (veridical) is irrelevant.
-Even veridical experiences may depend on the same psychological predispositional factors as do non-veridical experiences (see Irwin, 1994, for a phenomenological approach).
+Veridical experiences may depend on the same psychological predispositional factors as do nonveridical experiences (see Irwin, 1994, for a phenomenological approach).

-The main analyses confirmed the two clusters of hypotheses: that apparitional experiences are related to higher levels of absorption and imaginative-fantasy experiences.
-This is also in conceptual agreement with studies which have found that measures of fantasy proneness seem to be successful predictors of psychic phenomena other than apparitional experiences (Myers, Austrin, Grisso & Nickeson, 1983; Wilson & Barber, 1983).
+The main analyses confirmed the two clusters of hypotheses: that apparitional experiences are related to higher levels of absorption and imaginative/fantasy experiences.
+This finding is also in conceptual agreement with studies which have found that measures of fantasy proneness seem to be successful predictors of psychic phenomena other than apparitional experiences (Myers, Austrin, Grisso, & Nickeson, 1983; Wilson & Barber, 1983).
 Such findings suggest that visions of ghosts may be related to cognitive processes involving fantasy proneness and cognitive perceptual schizotypy proneness, and that these factors are correlated.
-Raine observed that one of the factors, the cognitive-perceptual schizotypal factor (made up of unusual perceptual experiences, magical thinking, paranoid ideation, and ideas of reference) may be analogous to the positive symptoms factor (delusions and hallucinations) found by Arndt, Alliger, & Andreasen (1991) in schizophrenia.
+Raine observed that one of the factors, the cognitive-perceptual schizotypal factor (made up of unusual perceptual experiences, magical thinking, paranoid ideation, and ideas of reference) may be analogous to the positive symptoms factor (delusions and hallucinations) found by Arndt, Alliger, and Andreasen (1991) in schizophrenia.
 However, this may not be the whole picture.
-The low number of apparitional cases prevents us from exploring the influence of factors other than those measured by the CP-SPQ, TAS and CEQ, such as the context in which the apparitional and apparitional-like experience occurred (e.g., emotional circumstances related to death).
+The low number of apparitional cases prevents us from exploring the influence of factors other than those measured by the CP-SPQ, TAS and CEQ, such as the context in which the apparitional and apparition-like experience occurred (e.g., emotional circumstances related to death).

-The apparitions question used in this experiment refers specifically to "crisis apparitions", that is, visions seen or voices heard at the moment of an individual's death or during a time of great stress, such as illness, serious injury, or a life-threatening situation.
-Although I restricted my sample to crisis apparitions,
+The apparitions question used in this experiment refers specifically to "crisis apparitions," that is, visions seen or voices heard at the moment of an individual's death or during a time of great stress, such as illness, serious injury, or a life-threatening situation.
+Although I restricted my sample to crisis apparitions, I see no reason to think that the correlations I found with the predictors apply only to crisis apparitions.
+Maybe this qualification defines the "cutoff point" between veridical and nonveridical apparitional experience.
+This question needs further investigation.